MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mde-sap-windows-server.md

 9. Tools, such as [Intune](/mem/intune/protect/endpoint-security) or [Defender for Endpoint security settings management](/mem/intune/protect/mde-security-integration) are recommended to ensure that Defender for Endpoint is configured correctly and uniformly deployed.
 In the Microsoft Defender portal, go to **Endpoints** > **Configuration management** > **Endpoint security policies**, and then select **Create new Policy**.
 For more information, see [Manage endpoint security policies in Microsoft Defender for Endpoint](/microsoft-365/security/defender-endpoint/manage-security-policies).

-10. Several new features are being implemented in Defender for Endpoint on Windows, and these features have been tested with SAP systems.
+10. Several new features are being implemented in Defender for Endpoint on Windows, and these features were tested with SAP systems.
 These new features reduce blocking and lower CPU consumption.
 It is recommended to use the very latest Defender for Endpoint for Windows release.
 See [Microsoft Defender Antivirus security intelligence and product updates](/microsoft-365/security/defender-endpoint/microsoft-defender-antivirus-updates).

 ## Deployment methodology